rafacancian/rac-b3invest/README.md

 >**Project developed for apply concepts and experiences using microservice architecture based on simplified investment business rules of B3 (Brazilian Investment exchange)**
 >
 >**B3Invest Config Server**
->>Module responsible to centralize the configuration access (this configurations are free because the project is used just to study)
+>>Module responsible to centralize the configuration access (this configurations are public because the project is used just to study)
 >
 >**B3Invest Eureka Server**
 >>Module responsible to cloud server and service discover